TAPAS-BH-201: Manufacturing

 As per chairman and managing director of HAL, R Madhavan, six air-frames will be made in 2022 for user evaluation trials in which platform must reach 30,000 ft with an endurance greater than 16 hours.
-By 2023, DRDO will complete all development work related to Rustom-2 and HAL will start mass production after the completion of user trials.
+By 2023, DRDO would complete all development work related to Rustom-2 and HAL would start mass production after the completion of user trials.
 ADE will train HAL technicians for the integration of first two units and later monitor the production process for quality control.

 The final product will have combat range of 250 km.
-A total of 76 TAPAS drones will be inducted initially into the armed forces in which 60 is for Army, 12 for Air Force and 4 for Navy.
+A total of 76 TAPAS drones was expected to be inducted initially into the armed forces in which 60 is for Army, 12 for Air Force and 4 for Navy.

+Mission Mode Project status

+The Tapas project by DRDO had an August 2016 target, however due to a number of concerns, including the UAV's increased "all-up weight" of 2,850 kg, an imported engine, and payload problems, the original date was missed and the project's final cost was revised to ₹1,786 crore.
+Additionally, Tapas did not meet the Joint Services Qualitative Requirements (JSQRs) of the Indian Armed Forces regarding its operational endurance and the height at which it should operate.
+While DRDO was able to accomplish flying endurance at 28,000 feet for almost 18 hours, their goal was to reach a flight height of up to 30,000 feet and sustain it for at least 24 hours.

+The Tapas programme was demoted from Mission Mode Project status, a move that sparked controversy.
+Some claimed that the move was made to undermine the indigenous effort, driven by special interests, following the delivery of the Drishti-10 Starliner, which was made by local commercial vendor Adani Defence and Aerospace in partnership with Elbit Systems.